nur165024/Node-Js-React-Js-Development-Environment-setup/README.md

 ### Eslintrc Settings

-Create a `.eslintrc,json` file in the project root and enter the below contents:
+Create a `.eslintrc.json` file in the project root and enter the below contents:

 ```json
 {